github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 logger.debug @report
 `rm -rf #{repository}`
 @output = JSON.parse @report

+# ADD ANNOTATIONS CODE HERE #
 ```

 The code above runs RuboCop on all files in the repository's directory.
 The option `--format json` saves a copy of the linting results in a machine-parsable format.
 For more information, and an example of the JSON format, see "[JSON Formatter](https://docs.rubocop.org/rubocop/formatters.html#json-formatter)" in the RuboCop docs.

-Because this code stores the RuboCop results in a `@report` variable, it can safely remove the checkout of the repository.
 This code also parses the JSON so you can easily access the keys and values in your {% data variables.product.prodname_github_app %} using the `@output`  variable.

-{% note %}
+After running RuboCop and saving the linting results, this code runs the command `rm -rf` to remove the checkout of the repository.
+Because the code stores the RuboCop results in a `@report` variable, it can safely remove the checkout of the repository.

-**Note:** The command used to remove the repository (`rm -rf`) cannot be undone.
-See [Step 2.7.
-Security tips](#step-27-security-tips) to learn how to check webhooks for injected malicious commands that could be used to remove a different directory than intended by your app.
-For example, if a bad actor sent a webhook with the repository name `./`, your app would remove the root directory. 😱 If for some reason you're _not_ using the method `verify_webhook_signature` (which is included in `server.rb`) to validate the sender of the webhook, make sure you check that the repository name is valid.
+The `rm -rf` command cannot be undone.
+To keep your app secure, the code in this tutorial checks incoming webhooks for injected malicious commands that could be used to remove a different directory than intended by your app.
+For example, if a bad actor sent a webhook with the repository name `./`, your app would remove the root directory.
+The `verify_webhook_signature` method validates the sender of the webhook.
+The `verify_webhook_signature` event handler also checks that the repository name is valid.
+For more information, see "[Define a before filter](#define-a-before-filter)."

-TODOCS: If we remove the security tips section, update this note text.

-{% endnote %}

 ### Test the code